Autism Provision (Rainbow Rooms)

 In school we have 5 Autism and high need specific provisions, (Rainbow 1, 2, 3, 4, 5).

-These classes are for students who have an EHCP / Statement of Autism and are deemed to require a more structured approach to their teaching and daily routine.
+These classes are for students who have an EHCP and a primary need of Autism and are deemed to require a more structured approach to their teaching and daily routine.

 These classrooms have been specifically designed so that TEACCH is used as the primary structure,with each student having their own individual workstation and timetable that they are taught to take responsibility for.